Vic-Warden/Smart-Calendar/docs/web/database.md

 This table will enable me to manage the various tasks that the user will enter on my website.

-As you'd expect, I'll be using two keys: the first will be a main appointment_id key, which will give me a unique ID for each appointment.
-If the user has to see his doctor every month, even if the appointments have exactly the same names, this won't prevent me from identifying them.
-And for my second key, which will be my foreign key, I'll use device_id, which will link me to my Wemos D1 Mini table, enabling me to associate the corresponding task with a device.
+As you'd expect, I'll be using two keys: the first will be a primary key appointment_id, which will give me a unique identifier for each appointment.
+If the user has to see his doctor every month, even if the appointments have exactly the same name, this won't prevent me from identifying them.
+And for my second key, which will be my foreign key, I'll use device_id, which will link me to my Wemos D1 Mini table, allowing me to associate the corresponding task with a device.

 As for the attributes, I decided to use task for the task (obviously), date for the date (obviously again) and hour (you get the idea).

 I decided to choose the relationship ( 1 : N ) because each device ( here, it doesn't really apply because I only have one wemos but if one day there's a need to add a second one, there'd be no problem ) can have several tasks.

+Si une table contient des informations à envoyer, il y a forcément une table qui les reçoit.
+Voyons ensemble cette table

+### WeMos D1 Mini

+This table allows me to represent the WeMos D1 Mini, a device capable of integrating sensors and performing various tasks.

+Pour la clée primaire, j'ai décidé de prendre device_id, je m'étais fait la réflexion si pour une raison quelconque il fallait en brancher une deuxième, cela n'allait pas poser de problème.
+Pas besoin d'avoir de clé étrangère pour la Wemos D1 Mini parce qu'elle n'a pas besoin d'être relié à une autre entité pour exister car il intègre les capteurs et il est lié à des tâches alors pas besoin d'avoir une clé étrangère pour cette table.

+Concernant les attributs, name pour le noom de l'appareil tout simplement et ip_address pour l'adresse IP de l'appareil sur le réseau.

+J'ai décidé de choisir la relation ( 1 : N) car lla Wemos D1 Mini peut avoir plusieurs capteurs mais un capteur est lié à qu'une seule Wemos

 ![Menu](Database Schema.png)